streamlit/docs/content/library/advanced-features/dataframes.md

 ![dataframe-ui.gif](/images/dataframe-ui.gif)

-Try out all the addition UI features using the embedded app from the prior section.
+Try out all the UI features using the embedded app from the prior section.

 In addition to Pandas DataFrames, `st.dataframe` also supports other common Python types, e.g., list, dict, or numpy array.
 It also supports [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index) and [PySpark](https://spark.apache.org/docs/latest/api/python/) DataFrames, which allow you to lazily evaluate and pull data from databases.
 This can be useful for working with large datasets.